 February 12: “Private Helicopter” arrived with Tuzzio, Jacobson, Brooks, and Camerena.

-February 15: “USCG Helicopter” brought out Gerry McChesney, Jonathan Shore, and Mark Harris to inspect and receive training on the new fire system.
+February 15: “USCG Helicopter” brought out Gerry McChesney, Jonathan Shore, and Mark Harris to inspect and receive training on the new fire alarm and egress system.
 They departed the same day.

 February 15: “Private Helicopter” departed with Tuzzio, Jacobson, Brooks, and Camerena.